mknejp/dotvariant/README.md

 The `VariantOf` method is how you tell the generator what the possible values of this variant are.
 Anything that is a valid parameter and field is also a valid option here and the parameter names will be used as hints throughout the generated interface.
 Do not use `out`, `in` or `ref` modifiers, as those are reserved for future use.

 `MyVariant` will receive a rich set of public properties and methods for you to enjoy.
 In addition you will find a private `_variant` field which hides away all the implementation details.
 If you chose to add your own custom members to `MyVariant` you may safely access this field.

+Any constraints you put on the type parameters will be taken into consideration and affect the generated code.

+**Note**: The .NET runtime forbids layout manipulation on generic types, so in the above example `MyVariant` will occupy less memory than `MyVariant<int, double, string>` despite seemingly having the same content.
+Be aware of this when using generic variants and try to use concrete types whenever possible.

 ### Using a Variant
 With the above declaration, you are ready to use your new variant: